FailAcademy/learning/wdp-vancouver/_lessons/week-08/01b-intro-to-angular.md

 - Your Class must inherit from a base class.

 Your class should:

-- Track if the course id active or not active.
+- Track if the course is active or not active.
 - Add students (if course is active)
 - Remove individual students
 - Find a student by ID